Logo

 1. Prevention

-Malware usually infects a system through spam/phishing emails, backdoors or software vulnerabilities.
+Malware usually infects a system through phishing emails, malicious links, compromised websites, backdoors, or exploiting unpatched software vulnerabilities.
 An accidental click on malware click by an unsuspecting employee can infect the whole network.
 So, it’s important to identify system vulnerabilities, potential risk areas, and the training needs of employees to prevent an attack.
-Regular Security Audits and Penetration testing should be done to ensure that your business is amply protected against ransomware attacks.
-You also need to identify and put in place an effective Risk Management Strategy for your organization.
+Regular Security Audits, Vulnerability Assessments, and Penetration Testing should be done to ensure that your business is amply protected against ransomware attacks.
+Additionally, you should implement an effective Cybersecurity Risk Management Strategy that includes a Zero Trust model and multi-factor authentication (MFA) to minimise potential risks

 2. Protect